 When you leave the lake, you’ll notice two routes on Maps.Me both heading east to the main road, which will lead north to Kochkor.
 Take the southern route for prettier views.
 The coordinates to head for are 41.733146, 75.428781.

-We have compiled a Top 5 things to see and do in Kyrgyzstan guide, which includes horse riding, living like a nomad and top hiking spots.
+We have compiled a list of our favourite things to do in Kyrgyzstan, which includes horse riding, living like a nomad and top hiking spots.
 If you want more info for fun things to do on a Kyrgyzstan motorcycle tour, check out the below guide.

 Road conditions and police in Kyrgyzstan

 In general, the road conditions are better than Tajikistan and Uzbekistan.
 And the off-roading is far easier than in the Wakhan.
 The main roads are in good condition throughout the country.
 The only thing to be careful of is police.
 The roads often open up and it’s very tempting to speed, but police linger around every corner with their speed guns.
 They are there to catch you.

 But that doesn’t mean they’ll pull you over for no reason and try and extort money.
 We have heard of a few cases from fellow travellers, who were stopped and heavily fined for speeding.
 One guy even paid 200 USD.
 That’s outrageous, even by Kyrgyz standards.
 If weren’t speeding, hold your ground and don’t give in.
 If you were speeding, don’t pay more than £5.

 READ MORE: How to Deal with Bribes on the Road